 The Themes of 2017

 Each year UNLEASH works with different themes.
-This year’s themes are Energy, Food, Health, Sustainable Consumption and Production, Urban Sustainability, Water, and Education and ICT.
+This year’s themes are Education and ICT, Energy, Food, Health, Sustainable Consumption & Production, Urban Sustainability, and Water.
 Under each theme there will be sub-themes and a number of actionable insights to guide the innovation work.
 An actionable insight is a fact or observation that sheds light onto a problem and helps to set the context from which one can brainstorm and develop possible solutions.
 Each theme will feature 5-7 sub-themes and related actionable insights.

 The below list provides the starting guidelines and further sub-themes and actionable insights will be added.
 These are not all inclusive, but are made to help get you started.
 You are welcome to come with your own insights in other areas within the themes.